Leadership

 Biography

 Dr. Sutherland is a noted technology executive, public service leader, and educator.
-His professional background includes executive roles at Amazon and Cisco, public service at The White House and academic appointments at Columbia University, Johns Hopkins University and Emory.
-As the inaugural director of the Emory Center for AI Learning, he promotes artificial intelligence (AI) literacy and community across Emory University.
+His professional background includes executive roles at Amazon and Cisco, public service at The White House and academic appointments at Columbia University, Johns Hopkins University and Emory University.
+As the inaugural director of the Center for AI Learning, he promotes AI literacy through building community across Emory University and Atlanta.

 Link to personal website